dvsu/software-design-and-architecture-specialization/01-object-oriented-design/003-design-principles.md

 ## 1.3.2 Separation of Concerns

-One goal of software design priciples si to help create a system that is
+One goal of software design priciples is to help create a system that is

 * flexible
 * reusable